Indian Singaporeans: Political movements

 Nationalist movements in India established branch organisations in Singapore to draw on local Indian support for Indian independence.
 The Indian Independence League was a political organisation operated from the 1920s to the 1940s to organise those living outside of India to remove the British from India.
 Founded in 1928 by Indian nationalists Subhas Chandra Bose and Jawaharlal Nehru, the organisation was active in Singapore and Malaya following Japan's successful Malayan Campaign in the Second World War.

-The Indian National Army (INA) was an armed force formed by Indian nationalists in 1942 in South east Asia, also during World War II.
+The Indian National Army (INA) was an armed force formed by Indian nationalists in 1942 in Southeast Asia, also during World War II.
 Their aim was to overthrow the British Raj in colonial India, with Japanese assistance.
 Many Indian soldiers and civilians were recruited in Singapore and Malaya to join the INA during the Japanese occupation.
 Many of them died fighting alongside the Japanese against the British in Burma during the war.

 Indian nationalist sentiments in Singapore and Malaya were paralleled by the rise of Chinese nationalism amongst the overseas Chinese in these territories.
 As these colonies progressed towards independence, Indians and Chinese in Malaya organised themselves along the lines of ethnic political parties.
 For instance, the Indian Association in Singapore, today a social and recreational club, was one of a network of such clubs in early 20th century Malaya which came together to form what would become the Malaysian Indian Congress (MIC), the current ethnic Indian party within Malaysia's ruling Barisan National coalition government.

 Unlike Malaysia's delicate ethno-demographic balance, Singapore had a large Chinese majority.
 This rendered ethnic-based politics less viable, and tended to support class-based politics instead.
 For example, several Indian professionals supported the more conservative pro-British parties, as they had been beneficiaries of the colonial system.
 In contrast, the ruling People's Action Party (PAP) espoused an ideology of social democracy which gained the support of Indian union workers.
 S. Rajaratnam was one of the founding members of the PAP, and he worked to define and champion its vision of a multi-racial country, in contrast to the Malaysian model.

 More left-leaning Indian leaders and intellectuals, such as C.V.
 Devan Nair and James Puthucheary initially supported more radically left-wing groups.
 They had been imprisoned by the British for their radical union activism.
 Later, some of these men join the more moderate wing of the PAP.
 Devan Nair went on to build the modern trades union movement in Singapore, the National Trades Union Congress.
 Consequently, Indians in Singapore tended to align themselves, both individually and as groups, with parties advocating specific political or economic ideologies, rather than along purely racial lines.
 This basic difference between the Indian communities of Singapore and Malaysia has endured to the present day.